bernhardAxonIvy/doc/source/designer-guide/cms/manipulation.rst

 For text based types you can edit the text directly in the value column.
 For file based types you can import a file, just move your mouse over the cell and click on the |image3| icon.

-In the last column you can decide whether you want to automatically create one value for every CMS language or not.
-The default comes from the :ref:`corresponding project property <project-preferences-cms>` and is overwritten if changed.

 If you choose to create the Content Objects from file (the :guilabel:`Add from file(s)...`) command in the popup menu, then first a